Skip to main content

 [I-D.ietf-spring-resource-aware-segments] extends SR by associating

-SIDs with network resource attributes (e.g., bandwidth, processing or
+network resource attributes (e.g., bandwidth, processing or storage

 functionality, with the additional semantics of identifying the set

-each of which is associated with a set of network resources assigned
+each of which represents a subset of network resources allocated in

-to meet the requirements of one or a group of customers and/or
+the network to meet the resource requirements of one or a group of

 services.
-A group of resource-aware SIDs may be used to build SR
+A group of resource-aware SIDs may be used to build an SR

-based NRPs, which provide customized network topology and resource
+based NRP, which provides customized network topology and resource

 attributes required by one or a group enhanced VPN services.